Vaasa Bio-gasification Plant, Finland

-Vaskiluodon Voima, a Finland-based company, is building a biomass gasification plant in Vaasa, Finland.
-The 140MW plant will produce biogas from wood, comprising mainly forest residue, to generate electricity and provide district heating to the local community.
+Vaskiluodon Voima, a Finland-based company, built a biomass gasification plant in Vaasa, Finland, in late 2012.
+The 140MW plant produces biogas from wood, comprising mainly of forest residue, to generate electricity and provide district heating to the local community.

-The bio-gasification plant is being constructed adjacent to the company's exiting 565MW Vaskiluoto 2 coal-fired plant.
+The bio-gasification plant is located adjacent to the company’s exiting 565MW Vaskiluoto 2 coal-fired plant.

 The project will help Vaskiluodon Voima to replace the use of 25-40% of the coal it currently uses for production of electricity.
 The plant will reduce carbon-emissions by about 230,000t a year and will be the world's largest biomass gasification of this magnitude.

-The biomass gasification plant will be part of the Vaskiluoto 2 coal-fired plant.
+The biomass gasification plant is part of the Vaskiluoto 2 coal-fired plant.

-The project involves construction of a fuel handling area, a drying plant and a circulating fluidised bed gasifier.
-It will also witness modification of the existing coal boiler and automation and installation of other IT systems necessary to operate efficiently.
+The project involved construction of a fuel handling area, a drying plant and a circulating fluidised bed gasifier.
+It also witnessed modification of the existing coal boiler, and automation and installation of other IT systems necessary to operate efficiently.

-The project is unique in its sense as the wood-fired system includes a feedstock drying process, which sets it apart from other biomass gasification processes.
-The feedstock will be dried using surplus heat produced by the plant and hence will allow the use of moist wood chips which are less expensive.
+The project is unique in a sense, as the wood-fired system includes a feedstock drying process, which sets it apart from other biomass gasification processes.
+The feedstock is dried using surplus heat produced by the plant and hence allows the use of moist wood chips which are less expensive.

-The plant will use wood as the primary fuel, which will largely comprise of forest residue.
-Gas resulting from the gasification process will be combusted along with coal in the coal boiler reducing significant consumption of coal.
+The plant uses wood as the primary fuel, which largely comprises of forest residue.
+Gas resulting from the gasification process is combusted along with coal in the coal boiler reducing significant consumption of coal.
 The biogas can also be co-fired with agro-biomass, peat and other fossil fuels.

-The plant will provide for low operational costs as it enables fuel mix diversity.
+The plant provides for low operational costs, as it enables a fuel mix diversity.
 It can begin producing electricity by shifting to the original coal capacity in case of price fluctuation or supply disruptions of feedstock.
 It can also increase the use of biofuels when required.

-The 140MW biomass-gasification plant will be supplied my Metso.
-The company was contracted in June 2011 for a value that is more than half of the project's cost.
+The 140MW biomass-gasification plant was supplied my Metso.
+The company was contracted in June 2011 for a value that was more than half of the project’s cost.

-Metso will be in-charge of receiving and handling the feedstock, delivering the large-scale KUVO dryer, a circulating fluidised bed gasifier and modifying the existing coal boiler.
-It is also responsible for the electrification and automation of the gasifier and the integrated fuel handling system.
+Metso was in-charge of receiving and handling the feedstock, delivering the large-scale KUVO dryer, a circulating fluidised bed gasifier and modifying the existing coal boiler.
+It was also responsible for the electrification and automation of the gasifier and the integrated fuel handling system.

 Vaskiluoto 2 coal-fired plant history